What Could Happen If Your SIM Card Falls Into the Wrong Hands?

 Remotely lock your phone

-Many mobile devices come with built-in remote locking technology, allowing users to lock their device via a web browser or an app on another device.
+Many mobile devices come with built-in remote locking technology, allowing users to lock their devices via a web browser or an app on another device.
 This will prevent unauthorized access even if someone has physical access to the device.
 You should also make sure that you use a strong password to protect against brute-force attacks.

 Avoid downloading suspicious apps